okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/style-the-widget/style-self-hosted/index.md

 ## Modify strings

-To modify strings in the Wwidget, you can override any of the properties set in [login.properties](https://github.com/okta/okta-signin-widget/blob/master/packages/@okta/i18n/src/properties/login.properties).
+To modify strings in the Widget, you can override any of the properties set in [login.properties](https://github.com/okta/okta-signin-widget/blob/master/packages/@okta/i18n/src/properties/login.properties).
 You override these properties by specifying new values for them inside an `i18n` object in the Widget's `config` section.

 ### Examples